European history has always fascinated me. I enjoy reading any history, really, for the insight is gives me into why

 Will Durant is a historian I especially enjoy reading.
 He wrote many books, and his 1968 book, The Lessons of History, is one of my favorites.
 In 117 broad but incisive pages, he surveys thirteen general topics over the range of recorded history — topics like biology, religion, morals, economics and government.

 He begins his essay about warfare by suggesting that war is one of the constants of history.
 “In the last 3,421 years of recorded history only 268 have seen no war.”
-Then he goes on to discuss what warfare accomplishes and whether it is really necessary and inevitable.
+Then he goes on to discuss what warfare accomplishes.
+Is it really necessary?
+Is it inevitable?

-Yet while suggesting war is a constant, Durant sees civilization always changing throughout history — sometimes quickly, sometimes slowly.
-People seem to act and respond with over-reactions, so history progresses through recurring sequences of events and conditions.
+Yet while suggesting warfare is constant, Durant sees civilization always changing throughout history — sometimes quickly, sometimes slowly.
+People act and respond with over-reactions, like a pendulum.
+So history progresses through repeating sequences of events and conditions.

 We can see hundreds of examples wherever we look.
 For instance, one generation’s strict ethical conduct will be followed by another favoring moral “looseness”, only to be followed by another returning to puritanical attitudes.

 I believe that our human nature is likely to be the same for everyone everywhere.
 I’m not a trained historian, but I expect that studying the history of any era, in any region, will teach the same lessons about human nature.

-Popular styles come and go.
-Look at fashions in clothing, automobile styles, architecture, and food.
 Same with music.
-People have their favorites — some like what’s popular today, other’s prefer what was popular in previous generations.
+People always have their favorites — some like what’s popular here and today, other’s prefer what was popular somewhere else or in previous generations.

-At weddings or parties these days, you can hear music from Lady Gaga, Stevie Wonder, The Beach Boys, Doris Day, Bing Crosby, Al Jolson, Scott Joplin, John Philip Sousa, Richard Wagner, Beethoven, Mozart, Bach, or Pachelbel.
+At weddings or parties these days, you can hear music from Lady Gaga, Madonna, Stevie Wonder, The Beach Boys, Doris Day, Bing Crosby, Al Jolson, Scott Joplin, John Philip Sousa, Richard Wagner, Beethoven, Mozart, Bach, or Pachelbel.
 See the sweep of styles?